 A Note to Parents of Children with Dyslexia:

-Has your child been officially diagnosed with dyslexia or do you suspect that they are dealing with dyslexic challenges?
-Your not alone, almost 1 in 5 kids have dyslexia.
+If your child been officially diagnosed with dyslexia or do you suspect that they are dealing with dyslexic challenges, then you are not alone.
+Almost 1 in 5 kids have dyslexia to some degree.
 Many of the kids at my office are highly intelligent and articulate but have difficulty reading, writing or spelling.
 This can be especially prevalent when taking written tests.
-We show kids how learning through visual and hands-on experiences can be best for them.
-Many times it appears to teachers that the child is not trying hard enough or engaged enough in their work.
-This can result in the child feeling dumb and having poor self-esteem, that is were Leigh Brain and Spine can help.
+We show kids how learning through visual and hands-on experiences can help them improve.
+Many times it appears to teachers that the child is not trying hard enough or are not engaged enough in their work.
+This can result in the child feeling “dumb” and having poor self-esteem.
+This is where Leigh Brain and Spine can help.
 If you suspect your child or student might have dyslexia call (919) 401-9933 to speak with Dr. Leigh to set up an appointment to have your child tested for dyslexia immediately.